asnar00/fnf/scribbles.md

 ᕦ(ツ)ᕤ
 # scribbles

-The objection to "feature modular anything" is that it's too complex, and I'm not really sure what the objective is.

-I prefer "zero with agnostic syntax and multiple backends" - which is a proper language with code generation coming out the wazoo.
-I want to build that in something that's performant and cross-platform.

-Maybe zig is fun to try?
-No it is not.

-Let's just keep going with python.
+"feature modular anything" (fma) vs "zero with language-agnostic syntax and multiple backends" (zam)

+"fma" advantages:
+- can stand up a real server really quickly
+- fma code be translated later to zam
+- don't have to work out all the low-level bits
+- other people can enter the project easily (no new stuff to learn)

+"zam" advantages:
+- single language, multiple targets
+- deal with async / parallelism nicely
+- compile properly

+It's good to do fma as the first step, because we can llm-translate fma code to zam later on.

+So we're going to stick on the fma track until we get the vault server running.

+Tomorrow's order of play:

+1. Get structs, variables, tests working in test.
+2. Scan folder and generate the group AST.
+3. Output the grouped AST to a lex-string
+4. Convert the lex-string to text and sourcemap.
+5. Deno backend run and test.

+In other words, get back to where we were with the previous demo.

+You're doing good, keep going.

 ---------------------------------------------------------------------